 One final note on interview dress: while it goes without saying that your interview clothes should be neat and clean, very few interviewees give the same time and attention to their shoes.
 Shoes?
 Yes, shoes.
 I am aware of at least one Corporate Recruiter who forms first impressions based solely (pardon the pun) on shoes.
 This person does not have a shoe fetish--he subjectively judges that those who pay attention to details like their shoes are also likely to be diligent in their work life.
 And it is not just that person's opinion.
 Many have said that you can judge a person by their shoes.
 You will find that many ex-military officers (many of whom have found their way into management positions in corporate America) are especially aware of a person's shoes.
 It is not enough to be clean, pressed, and ironed.
 Make sure your shoes are conservative, clean, and polished.

+If there's any small solace when starting a job search in this recession, it's the proliferation of digital technology to help you re-enter the working world.
+Web sites like Indeed.com and LinkedIn.com have multiplied the number of job openings you can track and the professional contacts you can make.
+E-mail and smart phones make it easier to pitch yourself and set up appointments.
+But think twice before picking up that BlackBerry and thumb-typing a message to the hiring manager whose e-mail address you so slyly uncovered online.
+In the end, landing the right job hinges on old-world skills.
 "The electronic piece usually just gets your foot in the door," said Dave Willmer, executive director of Robert Half Technology, a tech industry recruiting division of Menlo Park, Calif.-based staffing consultant Robert Half International.
 "But you still have to present yourself well face-to-face in an interview, and you have to have good references," he said.
 "I think some job candidates lose sight of that because of all the technology options and capabilities that get your name out there."
+Here are eight technology etiquette tips to help job seekers.

 1 .Avoid email blasts